jmspit/dodo/DEVELOPER.md

 }
 ```

-It is simpler to just use the dodo::common::Application class though, as that will initialize the library, install signal handlers,
+Or use the dodo::common::Application class, as that will initialize the library, install signal handlers,
 parse command line arguments, read environment variables and so on.
-You only need to subclass Application and
+Subclass Application and
-implement the run method:
+implement the run method

 ```C
 #include <dodo.hpp>